codedge-llc/pigeon/docs/FCM Android.md

 ## Sending to Multiple Registration IDs

 Pass in a list of registration IDs, as many as you want.
-IDs will automatically be chunked into sets of 1000 before sending the push (as per GCM guidelines).

   ```elixir
   msg = %{ "body" => "your message" }